Naubise

-Naubise is a village development committee in Dhading District in the Bagmati Zone of central Nepal.
-At the time of the 2011 Nepal census it had a population of 25621 and had 3239 houses in it.
+Naubise is a Village in Dhading District in the Bagmati Province of central Nepal.At the time of the 2011 Nepal census it had a population of 25621 and had 3239 houses in it.

 To Promote local culture Naubise has two FM radio station Radio Rajmarga - 92.1 MHz Which is a Community radio Station and Krishi Radio-101.5 MHz that features agriculture related programs.